 Photo: Corvus Watch Company, eBay Seller tetlee

-The Bonklip was developed in the 1920s and 1930s and was issued on British military wristwatches in the 1950s and 1960s, post-WWII.
+The Bonklip was developed in the 1920s and 1930s and was issued on certain British military wristwatches from the 1940s through the 1960s.
 These bracelets were mass-produced, easily adjustable, and machined from stainless steel (in fact, they were some of the first mass-produced stainless steel bracelets).
 Though bracelets were generally not offered as a standard option on the earliest Rolex watches, there is evidence that some may have been sold with Bonklips in the 1930s and 1940s.

 Photo: Chrono-Shop, Rolex

 Patented by Rolex in 1947 and first offered in 1948, the Oyster bracelet may be the most iconic bracelet in 20th-century wristwatch history.
 The Oyster went through several iterations throughout the years, beginning its life with riveted links, then progressing to the use of folded links, and finally, taking on the form in which it remains today, which uses solid links.
 The clasp design also evolved throughout the decades in order to ensure that the bracelet would remain secured to the wrist during sporting activities, such as SCUBA diving, for which the Submariner and Sea-Dweller were developed.

 Introduced in 1945 to coincide with the 40th anniversary of the brand (hence the name), the Rolex Jubilee bracelet is ubiquitous in the watch-buying world, and remains largely unchanged throughout the years.
 Initially designed for the Datejust model and only available in solid gold, the Jubilee would later be offered in two-tone and steel versions, and was eventually made available as an option on several sports models, though it remains decidedly more dressy in look and feel than the Oyster.